Everything You Need to Lead the Best Book Club discussion ever of “The Dutch House” by Ann Patchett

 Discussion Questions for The Dutch House

 Note: If the discussion falters, ask the group what they didn’t understand or what they “wondered” about.
-You will find out what the group is interested in.
+Then you will know what to talk about.

-Don’t rush the group through the questions or try to hit every single question, but don’t allow members to “take over” the discussion either.
+Don’t rush the group through the questions or try to hit every single question.
+On the other hand, don’t allow members to “take over” the discussion either.
 If time starts to run short, give the group a choice.

 (elicit as many responses as possible):

 What is the most important memory you have of your childhood home or homes?